Q

 Related Questions on Average

-Which transformation technique involves changing the orientation of an object around its center point?
+Which transformation technique is used to change the orientation of an object around a specific point?

 A).
 Rotation